Receiving Calls

 }

-In the above example, you can see that the engine extracted data and placed it into a params object.
-Each param is always a list (array) allowing multiple results.
+From the above example, you can see that the engine extracts data and places it into a params object.
+Each parameter is always a list (array), allowing multiple results.

 {